PhilipSoliman/am-master-thesis-sharpened-cg-bound/README.md

 All main LaTeX files in this repository can be compiled using the dedicated button from the LaTeX Workshop extension.
 A `build` folder will be created in the respective *.tex files' folders, in which all the output files will be stored.

 #### Terminal
 Latex file compilation can be done using the provided [compile_latex.py](compile_latex.py) script.
 This script will check if a `figure` directory is present in the root of the project (generating it if not) and, subsequently allow you to choose which LaTeX files you want to compile.
 It will also create a `build` folder in the respective folders, where all the output files will be stored.
+This way you can choose to use the Latex Workshop extension, the compile script or both; there is no difference in the output.

-The script can be run using the following command in the terminal (after the environment is activated):
+The compile script can be run using the following command in the terminal (after the environment is activated):
 ```bash
 python compile_latex.py
 ```

 **IMPORTANT**: The compile script will not check if ALL the figures necessary for the compilation are present.
-To ensure that all figures are generated, run the [generate_figures.py](generate_figures.py) script, as describe in [this section](#generating-figures) before compiling the LaTeX files.
+To ensure that all figures are generated, run the [generate_figures.py](generate_figures.py) script, as described in [this section](#generating-figures) before compiling the LaTeX files.

 ---